Advertiser Disclosure

 Final Thoughts

-The border control process will feel different if you’re heading to the EU after these new digital systems are implemented.
+The border control process will feel different if you’re heading to the EU after these new digital systems start to be implemented in October this year.
 You’ll scan your fingerprints and get a picture taken, and you won’t get a passport stamp.
 Everything is going digital, no matter your entry method.

 Ryan Smith's image